 - That his mother will set limits on his actions to keep everyone safe, which is a great relief to him.

-- That his feelings are acceptable, and have a way of evaporating once he lets himself feel them.
-He can choose whether to act on them.
+- That his feelings are acceptable, but it's his responsibility to choose how to act on them.

 And, maybe most important of all, that his mother's love for him is unconditional, even when he's crossed the line.
 Because with love, there is no line.